dustinpfister/blog_posts/_posts/threejs-quaternion-premultiply.md

 ### Version Numbers matter

-When I first wrote this post I was using r146 of threejs and the examples here where working just fine on my end with that revision number.
-However code breaking changes are made to the library all the time.
+When I first wrote this post I was [using r146 of threejs](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-quaternion-premultiply) and the examples here where working just fine on my end with that revision number.
+However code breaking changes are made to the library all the time, so be aware of what version you are using.

 ## 1 - Basic examples of the premultiply method in the quaternion class